tknerr/bills-kitchen/README.md

  * [bundler](http://bundler.io/) is the only pre-installed gem, use project-specific `Gemfile` for everything else
  * [bindler](https://github.com/fgrehm/bindler) is the only pre-installed vagrant plugin, use project-specific `plugins.json` for everyting else
  * [knife-audit](https://github.com/jbz/knife-audit) and [knife-server](https://github.com/fnichol/knife-server) are exemplary pre-installed knife plugins.
-  * use `W:/tools/chef/opscode/chef/embedded/bin/gem install <plugin>` to install more
+Use `W:/tools/chef/opscode/chef/embedded/bin/gem install <plugin>` to install more

 ### Supporting Tools